yiyus/lma/README.md

 * `Callback`: Callback function (default `⊢`)
 * `Eval`: Evaluation function

-The evaluation function `Eval` must return a two elements vector with the residual and Jacobian for the given set of parameters.
-Whenever the residual and Jacobian need to be evaluated, the function `Eval` will be called with trial parameters as right argument and left argument `X`, if given (`Eval` will be called monadically if the derived function `f LMA` is called monadically).
+The evaluation function `Eval` must return either the residuals and the Jacobian for the given set of parameters, or only the residuals.
+Whenever the residual and Jacobian need to be evaluated, the function `Eval` will be called with trial parameters as right argument and left argument `X`, if given (`Eval` will be called monadically if the derived function `f LMA` is called monadically). `Eval` must return either a two elements vector with the residuals in the first element and the Jacobian in the second one, or a vector of residuals, optionally enclosed.
+If a Jacobian is not returned, a numerical estimation is calculated.

 The `Callback` function will be called every iteration before checking convergence, with a solution namespace for the current guess as right argument and `X` as left argument, if given (`Callback` will be called monadically if the derived function `f LMA` is called monadically).
 Its return value is discarded.